wilkelab/r4s_benchmark/README.md

-#Calculating site-specific evolutionary rates at the amino-acid or codon level yields similar rate estimates
+# Calculating site-specific evolutionary rates at the amino-acid or codon level yields similar rate estimates

 This repository contains all the scripts and data to reproduce the results of:

-D. K. Sydykova, C. O. Wilke (preprint).
+D. K. Sydykova, C. O. Wilke (2017).
 Calculating site-specific evolutionary rates at the amino-acid or codon level yields similar rate estimates.
-PeerJ Preprints 5:e2739v1. [https://peerj.com/preprints/2739v1/] (https://peerj.com/preprints/2739v1/)
+PeerJ 5:e3391. [https://doi.org/10.7717/peerj.3391] (https://doi.org/10.7717/peerj.3391)

-##Contents
+## Contents

 `mech_codon` contains results for the alignments simulated with the dN/dS model.